I honestly had no idea that when I began this program today that climate change and global warming was going to be as front and center as it is.

 That means it's anthropological.

-They take one little incident like that saying you are responsible.
+They take one little incident like that, saying you are responsible.

-You spit in the ocean, the water volume in the ocean thus contains human effect and makes whatever happens to the ocean our fault.
+The water volume in the ocean thus contains human effect and makes whatever happens to the ocean our fault.

 It's idiotic.

-The whole thing's idiotic, but they have been So successful in dumbing down basic critical thinking in the public school systems that people just scarf it up, particularly young people.
+The whole thing's idiotic, but they have been so successful in dumbing down basic critical thinking in the public school systems that people just scarf it up, particularly young people.

-Where is the planet uninhabitable now, other than where it's always been, in North Pole, South Pole, and even that we can live there because we learned to adapt.
+Where is the planet uninhabitable now other than where it's always been, the North Pole, South Pole?

-Anyone wants to, they can.
+Anybody wants to, they can.

-You might run into a bunch of ice looking for evidence of global warming on your way down there, but you can still live there.
+You might run into a bunch of ICE looking for evidence of global warming on your way down there, but you can still live there.

 You can live in the Sahara Desert if you want to.